 Language spoken: English.

 Currency: New Zealand Dollar.

 Visitor Visa – Stay up to 9 months but cannot undertake any work with this visa.

-Working Holiday visa – For people between 18-30, if you’re from UK or Canada you can chose from 12 or 23 months stay.
+Working Holiday visa – For people between 18-30, if you’re from UK or Canada you can choose from 12 or 23 months stay.

-All visa’s can be applied for through New Zealand aimmigration.
+All visa’s can be applied for through New Zealand immigration.